crypt0biwan/cryptocards/README.md

 ![https://ipfs.io/ipfs/QmNy6UP7kJJfFcY6QUWjrUv2EPnMakmkTrJXPPjipwCWNH](https://ipfs.io/ipfs/QmNy6UP7kJJfFcY6QUWjrUv2EPnMakmkTrJXPPjipwCWNH)

 Holy crap, so this collection did contain some hidden gems!
-I had to get those!! 😃
+I had to get these!! 😃

 Ok, so back to [the transaction](https://etherscan.io/tx/0x639ab4088b21c9886c37f90d8e65ae61f7d1f45e52f63f375a9987751482da33).
 When you view the details of the tx you'll see they paid 0.125 ETH for 25 cards (which is 0.005 ETH per card).
 However, when you expand `Click to see more` and click `Decode Input Data` you'll see: